Why Joy at Work?

 Get a detailed view into the dimensions of Joy at Work revealed in 10 years of research done to understand what experiencing joy in the workplace means to leaders and employees.

 Learn how the dimensions contribute to joy in the workplace and how to recognize the signs they're working well (or not) in a company.
-See where you have strengths and where you can focus to increase joy, and the results of a joyful workforce, for yourself.
+See where you already have strengths and where you can focus.
 Practical tools are included so you can apply the Joy at Work Dimensions to your life at work, both individually and company-wide.

 eReader Format